Bitwise Launches Spot Hyperliquid ETF (BHYP); Offers Exposure to Leading Onchain Derivatives Exchange, With Staking Rewards

 Less than two years after its debut, Hyperliquid's native token has risen to become the tenth-largest crypto asset in the world, with a market cap of more than $11 billion.

-SAN FRANCISCO, May 14, 2026 /PRNewswire/ -- Bitwise Asset Management, the global crypto asset manager with $11 billion in client assets (as of April 1, 2026), today announced the launch of the Bitwise Hyperliquid ETF (NYSE: BHYP).
+SAN FRANCISCO, May 15, 2026 /PRNewswire/ -- Bitwise Asset Management, the global crypto asset manager with $11 billion in client assets (as of April 1, 2026), today announced the beginning of trading of the Bitwise Hyperliquid ETF (NYSE: BHYP).
 BHYP is among the first spot Hyperliquid ETPs in the U.S. and the first to offer in-house staking.
 Bitwise intends to stake the Fund's Hyperliquid (HYPE) holdings through its in-house staking division, Bitwise Onchain Solutions.1

 The Bitwise Hyperliquid ETF (BHYP or the "Fund") is not suitable for all investors.
 An investment in BHYP is subject to a high degree of risk, has the potential for significant volatility, and could result in significant or complete loss of investment.
 BHYP is not an investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act") and therefore is not subject to the same protections as ETFs and mutual funds registered under the 1940 Act.
 An investment in BHYP is not the same as a direct investment in the Hyperliquid token (HYPE).
 Past performance is not indicative of future results.